![]() |

 --analyze-in-stages Only calculate statistics for use by the optimizer (no

 vacuum), like --analyze-only.
-Run several (currently three) stages of
+Run three stages of analyze; the first

 Show help about vacuumdb command line arguments, and